 Ben turned to personal trainers Walter Norton, Jr. and Jamie Damon (Matt Damon’s cousin) to help him get into perfect Batman shape.
 But, Director Zack Snyder wanted Ben to be slimmer than the other actors who had played Batman in the past.

-Snyder’s vision was for the superhero to look more like an MMA star instead of being big and bulky.
+Snyder’s vision was for the superhero to look more like an MMA star instead of being big and bulky (think of Thor, played by Chris Hemsworth).
 So, Ben started off with mass-building workout routines, and then when he got close to filming, he transitioned to a cutting routine.

 In combination with his muscle-building workouts, Ben also did a lot of cardio workouts so he could get leaner.
 He did popular cardio workouts like The Jonestown Sprint Workout, Tailpipe Workout, Dirty 30’s Workout, and Sparrow’s Dozen.